 Princes Park Touch is a non-profit organisation devoted to touch football.
 Unlike other competitions it is run by and for the players and referees who are its members.

-Our motto is “Social touch in Melbourne’s heart” and we aim to be the best place to play social sport in Melbourne and socialise afterwards, whilst also giving our players the opportunity to take the sport further through our referee and representative programs if they wish.
+Our motto is “Social touch in Melbourne’s heart” and we aim to be the best social sporting organisation in Autralia.
+We do this by providing enjoyable games, an opportunity to socialise afterwards, and a pathway to take the sport further through our refereeing and representative programs.

 All regular players should be members and the requirements for membership are.